dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 });
 ```

 You've probably ended up, at least once or twice, with similarly structured code — a bunch of nested callbacks that represent a series of steps that have to be made.
 You might notice that this code is difficult to understand, inserting new steps is a pain, and error handling complicates your code significantly.
-You get this “pyramid of doom” that keeps growing and is difficult to manage.
+You get this "pyramid of doom" that keeps growing and is difficult to manage.
 This leads us to the second problem with callbacks: performing sequences of steps is tricky.

 Sometimes, the steps that we have to go through to get to the final result don't depend on each other, so we don't have to make them in sequence.
 Instead, to save precious milliseconds, we can do them in parallel.
 For example, if we want to set a plan in motion that requires us to know which ninjas we have at our disposal, the plan itself, and the location where our plan will play out, we could take advantage of jQuery's get method and write something like this: